-J. Gareth Polhill receives funding from the Scottish Government's Rural Affairs, Food and the Environment Strategic Research Programme 2016-2021.
-The work by George A.K. van Voorn and Gert Jan Hofstede was funded by the Wageningen University and Research Resilience investment theme.
+J. Gareth Polhill receives funding from the Scottish Government's Rural Affairs, Food and the Environment Strategic Research Programme 2016-2021, the funding number is RDs 3.3.1/2.4.1.
+The work by George A.K. van Voorn and Gert Jan Hofstede was funded by the Wageningen University and Research Resilience investment theme, the funding number is Kennisbasis programma van LNV: KB29 Resilience.